 - A Sellers Property Disclosure (SPD) indicates any knowledge that the present owner has of the property.
 The SPD is not always accurate.
 This could be out of a very “harmless” reason, like the owner just doesn’t know specifics about certain features of the home.
-I had an owner check that the house is oil heated, when it was clearly a force air furnace.
-Other times, the owner thinks that what ever information they have is not important or applicable because the issue was fixed and sometimes, the sellers just scan the document and really do not read it.
+For example, we had an owner indicate that the house is oil heated when it was actually a force air furnace.
+Other times, the owner thinks that whatever information they have is not important or applicable because the issue was fixed.
+Sometimes the sellers just scan the document and really do not read it.
 Even more important for you to review it and ask questions.
-If filled out properly a sellers property disclosure can be very helpful if it is filled out accurately and thoroughly.
-It will have information on insurance claims, any problems with the home, age of appliances.
+An SPD can be very helpful if it is filled out accurately and thoroughly.
+It will have information on insurance claims, any problems with the home, and age of appliances.
 All this is great information to have.

-- Do I have to sign it the Sellers Property disclosure?
+- Do I have to sign the Sellers Property disclosure?
 The contract states “Buyer receipts for a copy of this Disclosure.”
 This is all you are acknowledging.
 Since this is NOT a state mandated disclosure you don’t have to sign it.

-Buyer beware: research owners statements carefully as they are “owners’ opinions” and “owners’ current knowledge”.
+Buyer beware: research owner statements carefully as they are “owners’ opinions” and “owners’ current knowledge”.
 I advise my buyers to take the property disclosure, mark it with questions, and ask the inspector when your are doing your home inspection.